dodo920306/bisce/README.md

 Now, go to `http://<your ip>:3000` to see the website.
 You can sign up users there and login in to do transactions.

 ## Usage
-The current project is kind of buggy and isn't designed when considering security.
+The current project is kind of buggy and isn't designed while considering security.

 Therefore, as mentioned before, **please do not use this in production purposes.** The only purpose to use this is experiments and development.